-If the pressure of Line 1600 is lowered to 320 psig and it remains a transmission line, then its capacity would drop from 65 MMcfd to 40 MMcfd.
-Hence, a key question is how to replace the 25 MMcfd of capacity?
-Based on parties' presentations, and the absence of recent market studies, there is no clear cut answer pertaining to what supply is available to meet this capacity reduction.
+If Line 1600 is derated to 320 psig and it remains a transmission line, then its capacity would drop from 65 MMcfd to 40 MMcfd.
+Hence, a key question is how to replace the 25 MMcfd?
+Based on parties' presentations, and the absence of recent market studies, there is no clear cut answer pertaining to what supply is available to meet this deficit.
 Without "testing" the market via an RFO, any answer is purely speculative.

-We see two possible options to replace the anticipated 25 MMcfd capacity reduction.
+We see two viable options to replace 25 MMcfd.